Text, postcards, postcard displays, renovation of public accessible toilets

 HD video with sound

-The artist thinks about the images of Mars as a death mask of Earth captured millions of years in the future yet witnessed in the present.
-Compelled by the photographs from NASA’s expeditions in how strikingly familiar the topography of Mars feels—dry lake beds, undulating sand dunes, and a horizon that could be our own—she tests her poetic speculation on the scientist responsible for key instruments gauging water and atmosphere on Mars.
+The artist thinks of the images of Mars as a death mask of Earth, captured millions of years in the future, yet witnessed in the present.
+Compelled by the photographs from NASA’s expeditions depicting Mars’ topography, Tan senses how the planet’s dry lake beds, undulating sand dunes, and horizon, could be our own.
+Their striking familiarity transports her to the desert terrain of the American Southwest where she was raised.
+She bounces her poetic speculation off of the scientist responsible for key instruments gauging water and atmosphere on Mars.

 - osloBIENNALEN First Edition, 2019 (forthcoming)